 After the 2023 votes were counted, Republicans ended up representing all but one of the districts west of the Blue Ridge.
 However, because the Democrats won control of both the State Senate and the House of Delegates, Republicans no longer could set the agenda in the legislature and no longer chaired any committees.
 All but one of the western district representatives ended up in the minority party.

-Dwayne Yancy assessed in Cardinal News the geographical balance - or lack of balance - of political power.
-He identified that in the 2024 General Assembly, 11 of Virginia's 133 jurisdictions (cities/counties) were represented exclusively by Democrats, 26 were represented by a mixture of Democrats and Republicans, and 96 were represented exclusively by Republicans.
+There is clearly a geographical imbalance of political power.
+In the 2024 General Assembly, 11 of Virginia's 133 jurisdictions (cities/counties) were represented exclusively by Democrats, 26 were represented by a mixture of Democrats and Republicans, and 96 were represented exclusively by Republicans.

 For 2024-2025:41

-Another veteran commentator, Stephen Farnsworth, noted that the political clout lost by Southwest Virginia and the Shenandoah Valley in 2023 transferred to Hampton Roads:42
+The veteran commentator Stephen Farnsworth noted that the political clout lost by Southwest Virginia and the Shenandoah Valley in 2023 transferred to Hampton Roads:42

 gerrymandered State Senate District 21 (the Johnnymander) was eliminated in 2021 by the non-partisan redistricting of the Virginia Supreme Court